 11. Refresh yourself on logical fallacies

 Often, people hide behind logical fallacies to protect the information they wish was true.
 For example, if I met a mean Republican, it would be unfair and untrue for me to say “all Republicans are mean.”
 It’s unfair because that statement is hyperbolic and a major assumption.
-I haven’t met every Republican and I didn’t consult any data to make that unfair statement.
+I haven’t literally met every Republican and I didn’t consult any data or research to make that unfair statement.

 12. Avoid hot takes